-Set standards and continually review progress to address the Department's structural deficit

-Actions Time Frame to Complete 1.1.A Align of out-of-city fees with costs to help reduce the subsidies in the facilities and program service areas Short-term 1.1.B Realign the Department's accounting practices to better track aquatics revenues.
-(Currently, most aquatics revenues in pass sales are credited to the Recreation Center) 1.1.C Set standards and increase use of recreation center program space to a minimum of 50%.
-Programs should take place most of the time during weekend and evenings Mid-term 1.1.D Develop a community survey to be repeated every two years to track trend information around marketing, customer satisfaction, operating hours, willingness to pay, etc. Mid-term
+Objective: 1.1 Set standards and continually review progress to address the Department's structural deficit Actions Time Frame to Complete 1.1.A Align of out program service a Short-term Department's accounting practices to better track aquatics revenues. quatics revenues in pass sales are credited to the Recreation Center) Short-term 1.1.C Set standards and increase use of recreation center program space to a minimum of 50%.
+Programs should take place most of the time during weekend and evenings 1.1.D Develop a community survey to be repeated every two years to track trend information around marketing, customer satisfaction, operating hours, willingness to pay, etc.

-Focus on direct cost recovery at the facility level

-Actions Time Frame to Complete 1.2.A Complete a resource allocation and cost recovery study, assigning prices for programs, rental costs and activities based on community and individual benefit Short-term 1.2.B Adopt a policy of cost recovery based on completion of the study Short-term 1.2.C Set Department fees based on cost recovery goals with discounts offered to Newport residents , prioritizing access for all community members regardless of household income Short-term 1.2.D Implement a management information system that provides monthly and quarterly reporting of direct cost recovery Mid-term
+Objective: 1.2 Focus on direct cost recovery at the facility level Actions Time Frame to Complete 1.2.A Complete a resource allocation and cost recovery study, assigning prices for programs, rental costs and activities based on community and individual benefit Short-term 1.2.B Adopt a policy of cost recovery based on completion of the study Short-term 1.2.C Set Department fees based on cost recovery goals with discounts offered to Newport residents , prioritizing access for all community members regardless of household income Short-term 1.2.D Implement a reporting of direct a management information system that provides monthly and quarterly cost recovery Mid-term